martinothamar/simd-rand/README.md

 ## TODO

-* Implement jumps between lanes for Xoshiro-variants
+* Implement jumps between lanes for Xoshiro-variants?
 * More PRNGs
 * More docs
 * Cleanup code around seeding